Topology-based Representative Datasets to Reduce Neural Network Training Resources: The Perceptron Case

-In the following lemma, we prove that the difference in the output of the function $y^m_w$ evaluated at a point $x$ and at its $\varepsilon$-representative point $\tilde{x}$ depends on the weights $w$ and the parameter $\varepsilon$.
+In the following lemma, we prove that the difference between the outputs of the function $y^m_w$ evaluated at a point $x$ and at its $\varepsilon$-representative point $\tilde{x}$ depends on the weights $w$ and the parameter $\varepsilon$.

 \begin{lemma} Let $w\in \mathbb{R}^{n+1}$ and $x$, $\tilde{x}\in \mathbb{R}^n$ with $\tilde{x}\approx_{\varepsilon} x$.
 Then,

 where

 with $z= \min\{wx,w\tilde{x}\}$ and $\tilde{z}=\max\{wx,w\tilde{x}\}$. \end{lemma}